 Continuous Background Screening Checks in KYC

-The KYC regulatory requirements help detect the risk of suspicious intentions and transactions at a very early stage, which may be the stage before onboarding the customer and providing the services.
-KYC is the procedure of customer identification and verifying that they are whom they claim to be.
-This involves understanding a customer’s identity, financial activity, and the risk they face.
+The KYC regulatory requirements help detect the risk of suspicious intentions and transactions very early, which may be the stage before onboarding the customer and providing the services.
+KYC is the procedure of customer identification and verifying that they are who they claim to be.
+It involves understanding a customer’s identity, financial activity, and the risk they face.

 Although similar, there is a fine line between CDD and KYC.
-And the best definition is CDD is a broader term that refers to the comprehensive evaluation of a client before onboarding and giving services to them.
-And KYC is a continuous process that occurs after the customer’s account has been opened and provided services.
+The best definition is CDD is a broader term that refers to the comprehensive evaluation of a client before onboarding and giving services to them.
+On the other hand, KYC is a continuous process that occurs after the customer’s account has been opened and provided services.